 Other years may have far less than average activity.
-It is important to avoid the human tendency to regard these short-term variations as trends, and budgetary planning should always consider the more severe winters that will follow.
-Poor budgeting would result in increased closure time and risk.
+Budgetary planning should always consider the more severe winters; under-budgeting could result in increases in closure time and risk to workers and to the traveling public.

 There is a learning curve in the early years of any avalanche program.
 Lower efficiency should be anticipated in the first three years, as the program is developed.